 We understand that you need to know more about our sport before allowing your child to participate.
+You can read our Child Safeguarding Statement here.
 We do have a Child Protection Policy as you might expect and those involved in training your children are subject to our Vetting Policy and our Code of Conduct for Coaches.
 There is also a policy covering photography of youth events.

 Below are a few points about fencing and you should also feel free to contact us with any specific questions.

 It inspires the imagination – it isn’t hard to imagine yourself as Luke Skywalker, Darth Vader, or Jack Sparrow.

 It’s for everybody

 Unlike most other sports, there is no ideal body type for a fencer.
 How can that be?
 Winning at fencing is a combination of many things: the mind of a chess player (watching for your opponent’s openings), the face of a poker player (bluffing your opponent), the flexibility of a gymnast (good for lunging), the hand-eye coordination of a calligrapher (Zorro would not be able to Z without it), and the endurance of a marathoner (to win a tournament).
 No child or adult, for that matter, is going to come into fencing with all of these different attributes.